QuentinRa/blog.quentinra.dev/maths/matrix/inversion/minor-ex.md

 [Go back](../index.md#definiteness-of-a-matrix)

-This is an example of evaluating the leading minor of matrix, as we explained in the previous page.
+This is an example of evaluating the leading minor of a matrix, as we explained on the previous page.
 Given the following matrix $A$,

 <p>
 \[